creme332/centos-scripts/dhcp-lab/README.md

 ## Usage

+1. Run a Powershell on Windows with **administrative rights** and run `net stop vmnetdhcp`.
-1. On server VM:
+2. On server VM:
    1. Start DHCP server: `systemctl start dhcpd`.
    2. Ensure that server was properly started: `systemctl status dhcpd`.
-2. On client VM:
+3. On client VM:
-   1. Request IP from DHCP server: `systemctl restart network`.
+   1. Request IP from DHCP server: `dhclient -r ens33 && dhclient -v ens33`.
    2. Check that the IP is within the DHCP range: `ifconfig ens33`.

 ## Verification